The Power Of Retail Shelf Advertising

 How retail shelf advertising influences shopper decisions

-Become an expert in how shoppers are influenced by shelf signs in-store and make the most of your retail shelf displays with our tried and true tips.
+Become an expert in how shoppers are influenced by shelf signs in-store.
+You can make the most of your retail shelf displays with our tried-and-true tips.

 ‘Shelf talkers [...] have a high degree of influence’- Khan & Rahman (2015) [1].